jakobhalling/MTGCommander/README.md

 # MTG Commander

-A digital implementation of the Magic: The Gathering Commander format, built with React, TypeScript, and Redux.
+A digital implementation of the Magic: The Gathering Commander format, built with React, TypeScript, and .NET 8.0.

 ## Documentation